 Learn more about the training and styling techniques mentioned above, or continue reading about how to Bonsai; Bonsai care.

 A crucial part of information about how to grow a Bonsai tree is its maintenance and care.
-Though each tree species has specific care guidelines, in this part I will discuss some of the basics, starting with watering.
+Though each tree species has specific care guidelines (make sure to check these for your Bonsai!), in this part I will discuss some of the basics, starting with watering.

-How often Bonsai trees need to be watered depends on a wide range of factors, including species of tree, pot-size and climate.
+How often Bonsai trees need to be watered depends on a wide range of factors, including species of tree, pot-size, soil and climate.
 Over-watering can result in root-rot, one of the most common causes of death.
 However, as Bonsai are planted in such small pots they also tend to dry up very easily.
 Choosing the right soil mixture and re-potting regularly (on average every two years, to make sure the trees don't become pot-bound, making it hard to soak up and store water) is crucial to keep your tree healthy.
-An important rule for watering is to check how often your specific tree species needs to be watered, and when watering to do this thoroughly (to make sure the soil absorbs the water properly).
+An important rule for watering is to check frequently on your tree (instead of simply watering it once per day), and when watering to do this thoroughly (to make sure the soil absorbs the water properly).

 Besides watering and repotting, fertilization is another important thing to keep in mind.
 Since the trees are put in small pots, with few space and nutrients available, fertilizing regularly in the tree's growth season is key to keep it healthy.
 Again, it depends on the tree species when, how much and how often it needs to be fertilized.
 The brand or type of fertilizer (fluid or solid) doesn't matter all that much, as long as you make sure to apply smaller quantities than normal plants would require.

 Finally, placing an outdoor tree inside (or vice versa) is a sure way to kill it.
-Buy or cultivate a tree that fits the place you want to put it, instead of simply buying any tree!
+Before buying (or cultivating) a Bonsai, think where you like to place it!
 Sub-tropical trees generally need much light and relatively high temperatures and can only live outside if you live in a warm enough climate; these trees will do perfectly fine indoors though.
 In case you prefer an outdoor tree, a safe bet is to choose a tree that is indigenous to your environment.
 In case winters get very cold some additional protection from frost is required, since a Bonsai is put in a small pot.